 - Are rapid antigen at-home tests, not PCR

-- Give results within 30 minutes (no lab drop-off required)
+- Can be taken at home or other locations.
+Give results within 30 minutes (no lab drop-off required)

-- Work whether or not you have COVID-19 symptoms
+- Can be used for testing whether you have COVID-19 symptoms or not

-- Work whether or not you are up to date on your COVID-19 vaccines
+- Can be used for testing whether you are up to date on your COVID-19 vaccines or not.

 Take an at-home test: